DamPhuQuy/How-the-web-works/Deepdive.md

 - Protocols: HTTP/1.1, HTTP/2, HTTP/3, HTTPS, DNS, SMTP, FTP, gRPC, WebSocket.
 - This is where APIs live.
 - Examples in backend:
-  - When you build a REST API, you’re designing at the Application Layer.
+  - When you build an REST API, you’re designing at the Application Layer.
   - When your backend calls an external API (e.g., GET /users), that’s also Application Layer.
   - TLS encryption (HTTPS) also belongs here.